energized landscapeS IN OIL AND ENCAUSTIC WAX

 PRACTICE

-Whether in the field or studio, oil or encaustic wax, my paintings deliver vibrant color, form, and energized movement.
+Whether outdoors or in the studio, all my paintings deliver vibrant color, form, and energized movement.

 MEDIA